mimuruth-msft/NLP/02_guessing_game/README.md

 2. Read the input file as raw text.
 Calculate the lexical diversity of the tokenized text and output it, formatted to 2 decimal places.
 Lexical diversity is the number of unique tokens divided by the total number of tokens.
 Lexical diversity indicates the richness of vocabulary in a text.
 For example, a lexical diversity of 0.05 means that 5% of the words in a text are unique.
 3. Write a function to preprocess the raw text:

-  3a. tokenize the lower-case raw text, reduce the tokens to only those that are alpha, not in the NLTK stopword list, and have length > 5
+  a. tokenize the lower-case raw text, reduce the tokens to only those that are alpha, not in the NLTK stopword list, and have length > 5
-  3b. lemmatize the tokens and use set() to make a list of unique lemmas
+  b. lemmatize the tokens and use set() to make a list of unique lemmas
-  3c. do pos tagging on the unique lemmas and print the first 20 tagged
+  c. do pos tagging on the unique lemmas and print the first 20 tagged
-  3d. create a list of only those lemmas that are nouns
+  d. create a list of only those lemmas that are nouns
-  3e. print the number of tokens (from step a) and the number of nouns (step d)
+  e. print the number of tokens (from step a) and the number of nouns (step d)
-  3f. return tokens (not unique tokens) from step a, and nouns from the function
+  f. return tokens (not unique tokens) from step a, and nouns from the function

 4. Make a dictionary of {noun:count of noun in tokens} items from the nouns and tokens lists; sort the dict by count and print the 50 most common words and their counts.
 Save these words to a list because they will be used in the guessing game.
 5. Make a guessing game function: